Cuevas de Artá

 Description

-In its late history, the cave was visited by a lot of famous people: Jules Verne, Victor Hugo, Alexandre Dumas and Sarah Bernhardt are listed in its guestbook.
+The Cuevas de Artá are known for a long time and were used as show caves since the 19th century.
+The cave was visited by numerous famous people, Jules Verne, Victor Hugo, Alexandre Dumas and Sarah Bernhardt are listed in its guestbook.